 The awards of compensation for equal pay can be substantial.
 They often reflect pay differences going back up to six years from the date when you start your Tribunal claim.

-Our Employment Law Solicitors offer free initial legal advice on equal pay cases in both the public and private sectors.
+Our Employment Law Solicitors offer a free assessment of equal pay cases in both the public and private sectors.
 Because you have the ability to claim back equal pay for up to six years previously, it’s important to start your claim as soon as pay inequality is identified.

 We’ll consider all the options for you to fund your claim, so please ask us if we can deal with your case on a No Win, No Fee basis.

 We're happy to call you

 Simpson Millar Solicitors are a national law firm with over 500 staff and offices in Billingham, Bristol, Cardiff, Catterick, Lancaster, Leeds, Liverpool, London and Manchester.